 Someone I know has received an offer from Mechanical Engineering and I am still waiting for my application decision from you.
 When will I receive my admission decision?

 Application decisions are sent out to applicants on a rolling basis.
-All applicants will receive an aplication decision once the Graduate Admission Committee provides one for an applicant.
-Aplication decisions are sent to an applicant via e-mail.
+All applicants will receive an application decision once the Graduate Admission Committee provides one for an applicant.
+Application decisions are sent to an applicant via e-mail.
 We cannot communicate an admission decision over the telephone and will tell you to look for the message in your e-mail.

-Fall term: Doctoral, Master, SGUS, JI-SGUS, EGL or NCFD applicants admission decisions are made beginning mid-March through April.
+Fall term: Doctoral, Master, SUGS, JI-SUGS, or NCFD applicants admission decisions are made beginning mid-March through April.

-Winter term: For Master, SGUS, JI-SGUS, EGL, or NCFD applicants admission decisions are made beginning mid-November through December.
+Winter term: For Master, SUGS, JI-SUGS, or NCFD applicants admission decisions are made beginning mid-November through December.

 How will Mechanical Engineering inform me whether I am admitted or not?

 Admission decisions are sent via e-mail to notify all applicants.
 Please check your spam or junk folder for any messages that may have gone there instead of the inbox.
 If the e-mail that was listed on the online application is no longer valid, please contact us at firstname.lastname@example.org to provide the new e-mail so there is no delay in getting your application decision.

 I've been admitted to another university and would like to notify you so you can withdraw my application.

 We ask applicants to provide their full name, UMID and we will modify the application record to reflect the applicant's intent.
 An e-mail should be sent to email@example.com e-mail.

 When does an applicant need to notify Mechanical Engineering and Rackham of their intent to attend U-M or not?